This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent the spread of MRSA:

 - Wash your hands often.
+Ask others in your home to wash their hands often.
 This is the most important thing you can do to prevent the spread of infection.
 Wash your hands several times each day, especially before and after you change your bandage.
+If someone else changes your bandage, they should wash their hands after.
 Carry germ-killing gel with you and use it to clean your hands when you have no soap and water.
-Encourage everyone in your house to wash their hands with soap and water after they use the bathroom.
-Everyone should also wash their hands before they prepare or eat food.

 - Do not touch sores.
 Do not poke or squeeze sores.
 This can make the infection go deeper into your tissue.